xitop/edzed/docs/intro.rst

 Introduction
 ============

-``edzed`` is a Python asyncio-based library for building automated systems, i.e. systems that control outputs according to input values, system’s internal state, date and time.
+``edzed`` is a Python asyncio based library for building automated systems, i.e. systems that control outputs according to input values, system’s internal state, date and time.